codam-coding-college/vscode-codam-header/README.md

  - **macOS** : <kbd>⌘</kbd> + <kbd>⌥</kbd> + <kbd>H</kbd>
  - **Linux** / **Windows** : <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>H</kbd>.

-Header is automatically updated on save.
+If there are changes to the file, the header is automatically updated on save.

 ## Configuration